5 Best Pitching Tips From Journalists and Producers

 Producers and editors want you to suggest ideas for upcoming shows/articles they’re working on and to be aware of what has already aired/been published.
 Don’t pitch a story that’s been done!

-You can find out what the producers are looking for by searching the “Be on the show” link on many major shows like Dr. Oz.
+You can find out what the producers are looking for by searching the “Be on the show” link on many major shows .
 You can find the yearly editorial calendars for magazines on their individual websites.
-Remember that magazines plan 3-6 months out.
+Typically the magazine plans its “theme” 12 months ahead.

 5. Continue connecting.

 I can’t tell you how many of the 150 journalists and producers mentioned that it was important to continue to connect with them.
-Often times your pitch isn’t an exact fit for the time or topic.
+Often your pitch isn’t an exact fit for the time or topic.
 But it could be in the future.
-The never ending news cycle gives you a daily opportunity to tweak your topic to fit into whatever happened that day or week.
+The never-ending news cycle gives you a daily opportunity to tweak your topic to fit into whatever happened that day or week.

 You may need to reach out 5-10 or more times before your idea lands.
 When I was a publicist what worked was to be top of mind by staying in touch with a consistent stream of ideas – and then to call when breaking news happened.
 I often booked my clients this way — simply by staying in touch.

-Also, put in your pitch that you’re willing to be a last minute guest.
-Be ready to hop on a plane to be in a TV studio or call on your landline for a radio show.
-Guests get waylaid for all kinds of reasons, including something as simple as the weather.
+Also, put in your pitch that you’re willing to be a last-minute guest.
+Be ready to hop on a plane to be in a TV studio or jump on Zoom.
+Guests get waylaid for all kinds of reasons, including something as simple as the weather or a sick child.

 Rick Young, a Madison Square Boxer turned radio host, (who pulled out O’Sensei’s the founder of Aikido’s book The Art of Peace, in his backpack when I told him I was a black belt in Aikido) said, “Start from here you are.
 Go after your dream.
 J.K.
 Rowling started from somewhere.
 There was a time when we didn’t know who she was.
 Everyone starts from a time when we didn’t know who they were.”